Long-range frustration in minimal vertex cover problem on random graphs: Conclusion

 \section{Conclusion}

+In this paper, we focus on an analytical method for the MVC problem, which predicts its energy density as an explicit function of the topological properties of graph ensembles.
+This methodology is complementary to those powerful methods, such as SP algorithm, which mainly apply on graph instances or are in a formalism of population dynamics.

-In this paper, we consider the effect of LRF between unfrozen vertices in MVC configurations.
-We divide unfrozen vertices into two different types based on whether the state fixing of an unfrozen vertex can trigger the subsequent state fixing of its neighboring vertices in a macroscopic size or not.
-An analytical theory on LRF for MVC problem on general random graphs is developed to account relative size of vertices in different coarse-grained states, thus leads to a theoretical prediction on the energy density of MVC only with degree distribution of graphs as inputs.
+Our theoretical framework is based on the effect of LRF between unfrozen vertices in MVC configurations.
+We correct the LRF theory in \cite{Zhou-PRL-2005, Zhou-PRL-2012} and extend it from ER random graphs onto general random graphs.
+An analytical theory on LRF is finally developed to account for the relative size of vertices in the four coarse-grained states, thus leads to a theoretical prediction on the energy density of MVC only with degree distribution of graphs as inputs.
 We test our analytical framework on some random graph models.
-We show that, when a percolation of LRF effect happens on a graph, the performance of our framework is rather close to a hybrid algorithm combining GLR procedure and SPD algorithm, and it is also significantly better than a theory based on GLR procedure.
-Our framework shows that a refined picture on the structure of solution configurations helps us to develop a more precise theory for ground-state properties of combinatorial optimizations.
+We show that, when a percolation of LRF effect happens on a graph, the performance of our framework is rather close to a hybrid algorithm combining the GLR procedure and the SPD algorithm, and is significantly better than a theory based on the GLR procedure.
+That is to say, our analytical framework of LRF at the RS level can achieve predictions of energy densities very close to the message passing algorithms at the first-step RSB level.
+Our framework shows that a refined picture of the structure of solution configurations helps us to develop a precise theory for ground-state properties of hard combinatorial optimizations.

-We should mention that our binary classification of unfrozen vertices is only an approximation on the path to an exact theory, if possible, of the energy density of MVC problem on random graphs.
-More information on the structure of unfrozen vertices can further improve our prediction.
+We should mention that our binary classification of unfrozen vertices is only an approximation on the path to an exact theory, if possible, of the energy density of the MVC problem on general random graphs.
+More detailed information on the structure of unfrozen vertices can further improve our prediction.
 For example, we can incorporate the size distribution of state fixing from an unfrozen vertex into our current framework.
 Potential improvement on our theory will be carried out in a future work.